 It is advisable to have a child consent form for any travel, especially if traveling out of the country.
 Also, keep in mind that consent forms are only suitable for a specific trip.
 You will need a new one each time the child travels.

 In general, children between 5 and 18 years old can fly by themselves.
 However, airlines may require the younger of this group to take part in their unaccompanied minor program.
-For domestic travel, a parent or guardian will need to fill out the airline’s form for this program.
-A child traveling out of the country on their own, with one parent or legal guardian, or with someone permitted by the parent or legal guardian, will need to have a Minor (Child) Travel Consent form that is notarized.
+For domestic travel, a parent or guardian will need to fill out the airline’s form for consent.
+A child traveling out of the country on their own, with a legal guardian, or with someone permitted by the parent or legal guardian, will need to have a Child Travel Consent form that is notarized.

 With the rise of cases of a child being abducted in custody cases by one parent, or a child being the victim of pornography and trafficking, the government and airlines have become extremely vigilant regarding children traveling.
 Before being allowed to go, they will be asked for a travel consent form if they are not with both parents.

 This form is a legal document that lets minors travel without having both of their parents or guardians present.
 The form is mainly used when children are travel as unaccompanied minors, as well as traveling with an adult that is not the legal guardian, such as a grandparent, family member, friend, or teacher.
 It’s advisable to have this form for any travel, especially if traveling out of the country.
 Also, keep in mind that travel consent is only suitable for that specific trip.
 You will need a new one each time the child travels.

 When to Use a Child Travel Consent Form

 Although the U.S. laws do not necessitate that any child is traveling alone to have a consent form, the child may be detained by the U.S CBP – Customs and Border Protection, immigration officers, or any law enforcement officer if they suspect that the child has been kidnapped or abducted.
 It is recommended to have a travel consent form whenever a child is traveling under the following circumstances: